HenrikJoreteg/human-javascript/ch06 - models.md

       },
       // we can optionally cache the result, doing this
       // means it won't run the function to return the result
-      // unless one of the values has changed sinc the last
+      // unless one of the dependency values has changed since
-      // time it was ran.
+      // the last time it was ran.
+This feature can lead to
+      // dramatic performance improvements over plain Backbone
       cache: true
     }
   }